Dr Peter Baker

 Overview

-With fourty years experience as a statistical consultant and researcher, Peter has a passion for biostatistics applied to public health and medical research.
+With fourty years experience as a statistical consultant and researcher, Peter has a passion for biometrics in agricultural research and biostatistics applied to public health and medical research.
 He also champions reproducible research and reporting and to this end has developed R and Make software to aid the workflow of data analysts in any field.
-As a statistical consultant and collaborator, he has contributed to many research projects.
+As a statistical consultant and collaborator, he has contributed to many agricultural, genetic, public health and medical research projects.
 His contribution has ranged from advice on standard statistical approaches to the application of novel methods to improve statistical analysis or the development of new statistical methodology to fill a gap in the knowledge.

 Peter's current research interests: